Kapil Mohan (civil servant): Awards and recognition

-2008: Kapil Mohan received Massachusetts Institute Technology – IFMR award in an international competition on original work in urban development.
+2008: Received Massachusetts Institute of Technology – IFMR award in an international competition on original work in urban development.

-2009: Kapil Mohan was selected as Eisenhower Fellow from India on energy issue.
+2009: Selected as Eisenhower Fellow from India on energy issue.
 The selection committee in India was headed by Mr. Kumarmangalam Birla and in USA by Gen. Colin Powell.

-2013: Kapil Mohan was selected as one of the 60 Fellows who have made the transformational impact in 60 years of Eisenhower fellowship existence in 2013.
+2013: Selected as one of the 60 Fellows who have made the transformational impact in 60 years of Eisenhower fellowship existence in 2013.